-The goal of all our work is to help clients contribute to the professional conversations in their fields.
+The goal of all our services is to help clients contribute to the professional conversations in their fields.
 To this end, we offer comprehensive scholarly editing and coaching services.

 Editing